stratum/stratum.github.io/index.md

 ---
 layout: default
 ---
-# Stratum Project Developer Site
+# Stratum Project Developer Site!

 **This site is a work in progress... please pardon our dust!**